zbenmo/passing_the_torch/docs/pytorch_vs_numpy.md

 We got above a 0-dimensions tensor (a scalar).
 In order to take the single value out of the tensor, we've used *.item()*.

+Note that the mathematical rules dictate the the dimensions in above example should have been [1, 3] and [3, 1], yet *.matmul* figures out what we want to do there.

 ## Broadcasting